kokerinks/tp/docs/UserGuide.md

 The purpose of this User Guide is to assist you in understanding and utilizing the SweetRewards application to its fullest potential.
 Whether you are looking to onboard new members, track orders, manage reward points or update [Membership Tiers](#6-glossary) this guide will provide step-by-step instructions to ensure a smooth experience.

 ## 1.3 Getting Started with SweetRewards
 To begin using SweetRewards, ensure that your device meets the **software’s compatibility requirements**.
 Follow the installation instructions provided under [Getting Started](#3-getting-started).
-After installation, familiarize yourself with the GUI elements and practice basic [Command Line Interface](#6-glossary) commands through the introductory tutorial.
+After installation, familiarize yourself with the GUI elements and practice basic CLI commands through the introductory tutorial.

 ## 1.4 Navigating this Guide
 This User Guide is structured to help you find information quickly and easily.
 Use the table of contents to navigate to specific sections.
 Throughout the guide, you’ll find tips, warnings, and best practices highlighted to draw your attention to important information.
-If you’re new to [Command Line Interface](#6-glossary), refer to the section on [Command Line Interface](#6-glossary) usage for an explanation of commands and syntax.
+If you’re new to CLI, refer to the section on CLI usage for an explanation of commands and syntax.

 By following this guide, you’ll learn how to leverage SweetRewards effectively, ensuring that your bakery’s loyalty program runs smoothly and your customers remain happy and engaged.
 Let’s get started on making the most out of your SweetRewards experience!